dasebe/AdaptSize/README.md

     make install

-### Step 3: Compile and Install AdaptSize Vmod
+### Step 3: Compile and install AdaptSize Vmod

-The AdaptSizeVmod performs the actual admission control and relies on the second patch from above.
+The AdaptSize Vmod performs the actual admission control and relies on the second patch from above.
 You may need to adjust the config path to your actual install path.

     cd AdaptSizeVmod